Lowering Your Risk for Cancer

 “There’s a lot of evidence that maintaining a healthy lifestyle has the potential to reduce cancer risk,” Reedy says.

 Diet and related factors can raise your risk in many ways.
-For example, excess weight can increase in the body, Reedy explains.
+For example, excess weight can increase inflammation in the body, Reedy explains.
 Long-term inflammation is thought to increase cancer risk.

-Excess weight can also cause the levels of certain to rise.
+Excess weight can also cause the levels of certain hormones to rise.
 High levels of these hormones can raise the risk of some types of cancer, such as breast cancer.

 How diet itself affects cancer risk is complicated, Reedy explains.
 What we eat gets broken down and used by our cells to keep the body running.
 Chemicals in some foods—like highly processed meats—may raise the risk of cancer.
 But overall, there aren’t many single foods to avoid.